Murray State University is committed to bettering our region. It is the goal of the

 - Join Murray artist Ann Flower's kid-friendly Oooooh So Nice Art Class.

 - Chalk your driveway andhang positive art in your windows for passersby to admire.
 If a friend could use some cheer, leave a positive chalk message at their home.
+Check the Murray Visitors Center for possible free chalk giveaways.

 - At noon everyday, join Kennedy Center Artist-in-Residence Mo Willems for a Lunch Doodle.